Akshara095/Akshara095/README.md

 ### Hey there 👋,
-    I'm Akshara, a Data Engineer
-    Passionate about Big Data,Machine Learning and Web Development.
+    I'm Akshara, a Data Engineer and Full Stack Developer Passionate about Big Data, Data Analysis, Machine Learning and Web Development.

 ### About me
 - 🤖 Training AI models and working with Computer Vision & NLP